disasterpiece9000/InstaMod-2.0/README.md

 ## How to run

-Unlink most bots, InstaMod is designed to simultaneously support multiple subreddits.
+Unlike most bots, InstaMod is designed to simultaneously support multiple subreddits.
 This means that adding it to your subreddit doesn't require any technical knowledge or hosting capability!
 If you are interested in incorporating it into your subreddit all you need to do is create a wiki page called "InstaModSettings", fill it with the information specified in the [settings documentation](https://github.com/disasterpiece9000/InstaMod-2.0/blob/master/SettingsDocumentation.md), and [contact me](https://www.reddit.com/message/compose?to=shimmyjimmy97&subject=InstaMod&message=) so that I can import your subreddit.

 If you would like to run your own version of InstaMod, here are the required components:
 * Python 3.7.4